flanglet/kanzi-go/README.md

 There are other scenarios where compression speed is critical: when data is generated before being compressed and consumed (one compression / one decompression) or during backups (many compressions / one decompression).

-- Kanzi has built-in data specific transforms (multimedia, utf, text, dna, ...) that can be chosen and combined at compression time to better compress all kinds of data.
+- Kanzi has built-in customized data transforms (multimedia, utf, text, dna, ...) that can be chosen and combined at compression time to better compress specific kinds of data.

 - Kanzi can take advantage of the multiple cores of a modern CPU to improve performance

-- It is easy to implement a new transform or entropy codec to either test an idea or improve compression ratio on speficic kinds of data.
+- It is easy to implement a new transform or entropy codec to either test an idea or improve compression ratio on specific kinds of data.